sbarnes7/PitConn-App/README.md

 # PitConn App
  TA Instruments PitConn App
  ## Current Things to Address
+ - [ ] Increase padding between videos in video library
+ - [ ] Logo and hamburger have added padding to top
+ - [ ] Materials buttons side bar should be padded off the left side
+ - [ ] Change blue hambruger color to same gray as arrow
+ - [ ] Replace fine chemicals with food
+ - [ ] All materials should be listed in alphabetical order
  - [ ] All videos should be files not youtube links
- - [ ] Roboto font and bootstrap needs to be referenced locally not through web
- - [ ] Incorporate an inactivity video
+ - [x] Incorporate an inactivity video (figure out whether or not to implement throughout the app)
  - [ ] Check for bugs without internet
  ##
  - [ ] Figure out if logo will be changing to TA and waters